 Is Bangkok Tap Water Safe?

 The answer can be Yes for locals but maybe for tourists.
 Why?
 It is because Thai locals have grown up with certain sanitary conditions which may or may not affect their immunity.
-In contrast, tourists from developed countries visit Thailand accustomed to different sanitary conditions, which is why even slightly polluted water can be harmful to them.
+In contrast, tourists from developed countries visiting Thailand, are accustomed to different sanitary conditions, which is why even slightly polluted water can be harmful to them.

 But to summarize, the tap water condition in Bangkok is not that bad.
 In the past 20 years, Bangkok’s tap water has met quality guidelines set by the World Health Authority.
 This has been proven in a research paper by A. Kordach, Evaluation on the Quality of Bangkok Tap Water with Other Drinking Purpose Water